-• You have set the Release DBParm parameter to 11 or higher to specify that your application should use the behavior of the appropriate version of the Open Client CT-Lib software.
+You have set the Release DBParm to 11 or higher to specify that your application should use the behavior of the appropriate version of the Open Client CT-Lib software.

-For instructions, see Release (Adaptive Server Enterprise) in the online Help.
+For instructions, see Release database parameter in the online Help.

-• The directory service provider and driver you are using must support the service requested by the DBParm parameter.
+• The directory service provider and driver you are using must support the service requested by the DBParm.